jpquast/protti/README.md

 function.
 Our synthetic data does not require any filtering at this step.

-Due to the fact that with increasing raw intensities also variances increase, statistical tests would have a bias towards lower intense peptides or proteins.
+Due to the fact that variances increase with increasing raw intensities, statistical tests would have a bias towards lower-intensity peptides or proteins.
 Therefore you should log2 transform your data to correct for this mean-variance relationship.
 We do not need to do this for the synthetic data as it is already log2 transformed.
 For your own data just use `dplyr`’s `mutate()` together with `log2()`.

 In addition to filtering and log2 transformation it is also advised to median normalise your data to equal out small differences in overall